 Rule 50 Working languages Arabic, Chinese, English, French, Russian and Spanish are the working languages of the General Conference.
-Rule 51 Language of the country where the General Conference is held When the Conference is held in a country where the national language is not one of the working languages, the Executive Board may make

-Rule 52 Interpretation of other languages

-Delegates may speak in languages other than the working languages, but they must themselves provide for interpretation of their speech into one of the working languages, according to their choice; the Secretariat shall provide interpretation into the other working languages.
+Rule 51 Language of the country where the General Conference is held When the Conference is held in a country where the national language is not one of the working languages, the Executive Board may make special arrangements for the use of the national language of the country concerned during the Conference.
+Rule 52 Interpretation of other languages Delegates may speak in languages other than the working languages, but they must themselves provide for interpretation of their speech into one of the working languages, according to their choice; the Secretariat shall provide interpretation into the other working languages.